 What should the Christian expect when we are called to speak truth?
-An inevitable reality is that Christians will always be caught up in controversy if indeed, they ascribe and hold fast to an Orthodox approach of the Bible as the infallible, trustworthy, and authoritative text of scripture that was breathed out by God (2 Tim.
+An inevitable reality is that Christians will always be caught up in controversy if, indeed, they ascribe and hold fast to an Orthodox approach of the Bible as the infallible, trustworthy, and authoritative text of scripture that was breathed out by God (2 Tim.
 3:16).
-It’s obvious that the Bible makes claims about various areas of religious, theological, spiritual, and moral life, as well as political, societal, and family life.
-All these areas, for the Christian, are informed by truth.
+It’s obvious that the Bible does not shy away from making claims about various areas of life (e.g., religious, theological, spiritual, moral, political, societal, etc.).
+Truth informs all of these areas of life.

 As Christians, when we are born again, the Spirit of Truth fills us up and begins to dwell in us (1 Cor.
 12:13).
 This must have some external implications, right?
 As we live as members of the world, our citizenship from heaven will be evident (Jn.
 17:14-16; Phil.
 3:20).
-Simultaneously, not only will we stand out in our actions regarding societal norms, but also in our speech and thought as we continually grow to love what God loves and hate what God hates.
+We will stand out in our actions regarding societal norms–especially in our speech and thought as we continually grow to love what God loves and hate what God hates.

 Before I go further, I must say this: When we speak the truth, it must be in love, otherwise, it is vain, useless, and a distortion of what our true assignment while here on earth (1 Cor.
 13:1-3).
 It should be seasoned with salt, ready to win over our opponents by graceful, gentle and kind communication (Col. 4:6; 1 Pet.
 3:15).
 We should be honest during conversations, always ready to expose our weaknesses.
 If it’s regarding complex issues we are not well-read on or have not thought about deeply, we must be willing to exercise humility and come back to engage in more fruitful discussion.
 Truth and love co-exist and must never be offered as mutually exclusive of one another.